 If you are cursed with 1 screen then you have to hide the floating meeting controls:

 Note the shortcut key Ctrl + Alt + Shift + H. Yes I know it's a long one but it's worth remembering if you are sharing video a lot during your presentations or meetings.

 Sometimes when you shared your screen your video, webcam, appears to the right of the shared screen area like above.

 If you want an in picture view for your video then you need to:

 Open settings, click Recording on the left, and ensure that the Place video next to the shared screen in the recording is unticked.

 Now when you record your presentation, your video will appear ontop of the screen rather than next to it.

 So what's the verdict?
 Is it a good or bad idea to use Zoom to record a presentation.
-I would say it's a good idea.
+I would say recording a presentation on Zoom is a good idea.
 Especially if you are fearful of diving into the world of post-production video editing.
-With preparation and practice, along with good use of PowerPoint and the pause button you can make a pretty decent presentation video.
+With preparation and practice, along with good use of PowerPoint and the pause button you can make a pretty decent presentation video with Zoom.